Wireless Hill Park has been reopened

 The batteries contain Lithium Ion, which is the most common battery makeup with proven performance.
 They have a lifespan of 15+ years.

-How can I find out more information or share my thoughts.
+How can I find more information?

-You can also contact Western Power's Community Engagement team on 08 9326 4850.
+You can find out more via the Western Power website, or contact Western Power's Community Engagement team on 08 9326 4850.

 Location